tbalanos/misclassified-competing-risks-bssmle/README.md

 This repository contains all functions and reproducible example code needed to:

 1. Simulate competing risks data with time- and covariate-dependent misclassification.
-2. Estimate time- and covariate-dependent misclassification probabilities using an external validation sample.
+2. Estimate misclassification probabilities using an external validation sample.
 3. Fit the proposed semiparametric regression model using a B-spline-based pseudo-likelihood approach.
-4. Conduct sensitivity analyses for violations of the transportability assumption.
+4. Conduct sensitivity analyses to assess robustness against transportability assumption violations.
 5. Perform bootstrap inference for regression parameters while accounting for uncertainty in the estimated misclassification probabilities.
 6. Compute and plot cumulative incidence functions (CIFs) under each sensitivity-analysis setting.